The 'x' is pronounced like a 'c'

 My artistic career has been a mix of comics, fine art, and illustration.
 I've worked with publications such as: The Chicago Reader, The Seattle Weekly, The Stranger, Nickelodeon Magazine, and Highlights.
 In 2007, I was a selected artist for New American Paintings No. 73.
 And in 2009 I received a GAP Grant from the Washington State arts organization Artist Trust for my fine art drawing.
 But my love of picture books has been the constant goal of my entire life and has always been a working focus.

 My debut picture book, Boats for Papa (June 2015) has earned many accolades and awards including a Fall 2015 Junior Library Guild Selection, the SCBWI 2016 Golden Kite Award for Best Picture Book Text as well a the 2016 Washington State Scandiuzzi Children's Book Award.
-My second picture book, Before I leave, came out in February 2016.
-My third picture book, Laundry Day, comes out in February 2017.
-I'm currently working on my first collaborative picture book, Vincent Comes Home, with my husband, Aaron Bagley.
-We are both writing and doing the illustrations together.
-It's due out winter 2018.
+My picture book, Laundry Day, was not only a Junior Library Guild Selection for Fall 2016 but it also received a 2018 Ezra Jack Keats Honor Award for Writing.
+My most recent picture book, Vincent Comes Home, is a collaboration with my husband, Aaron Bagley.
 All of my picture books are with Neal Porter for Roaring Brook Press.
 (Yay!
 Follow your dreams, kids!
 It's not just an empty saying.)

 I live in Seattle, Washington in a castle in the sky with my wonderful husband, painfully adorable son, and a slew of houseplants that all have names.
 I still love hamburgers, drawing, and anthropomorphic food.